Sini wants to discuss early appointment as DA

 Sini, who beat Republican defense attorney Ray Perini on Tuesday, said early action is needed because the current “leadership team is compromised,” and that could have an impact on ongoing operations.

-Sini said that in the meantime, he is working to set up a transition team to prepare for taking office whether or not Cuomo appoints him early.
+Sini said that in Sini said he could not say exactly how soon he would be ready to officially take over and in the meantime, he is working to set up a transition team to prepare for taking office whether or not Cuomo appoints him early.

 While he would not disclose the names of possible transition team members or aides, Sini on election night said John Barry, his deputy police commissioner, “would play an integral role in reforming the district attorney’s office.”
 Sini would not be more specific Friday.